kalessil/phpinspectionsea/docs/control-flow.md

 ## If-return-return could be simplified

-The inspection finds places where conditional return-statements can be simplified, reducing code complexity metrics and amount of maintainable codebase.
+The inspection finds places where conditional return-statements can be simplified (by Quick-Fixing), reducing code complexity metrics and amount of maintainable codebase.

 ```php
     /* sample code fragment before applying Quick-Fix */